-borg Posted March 1, 2012 at 11:57 PM Share Posted March 1, 2012 at 11:57 PM 1.
+borg Geschrieben March 1, 2012 at 23:57 Geschrieben March 1, 2012 at 23:57 1.
 I've downloaded the latest brick viewer but when connected to the IMU the image of it appears for a fraction of a second and then vanishes.
 The background is just black most of the time.
 Occasionally it flickers back for a micro-second.
 I'm using Windows 7 - any suggestions?
 I will look into that tomorrow, what happens if you press "Save Orientation"?
 Edit: I just tried it on Windows 7, unfortunately it worked like expected.
 Is there some kind of error or something comparable?
 I am not sure what to do about your problem, i will test all of the windows versions we have in our test VM, perhaps one of them can reproduce this problem.
 Edit2: Nope, can't reproduce it.
 The IMU is drawn with OpenGL, could this be the problem?
 Do you have graphics card drivers installed?
 2. I'm most interested in the yaw value at present (robotics purpose) but not getting expected results.
 The results are as follows: a - yaw ranges from 0 - 85 or 86 not 0 - 90 as expected. b - I thought it might give me 0 - 360 degrees but if align to the zero position and then spin it anti-clockwise it goes from the zero up to 85 (at -90degrees) and then back to 0 at 180 degrees and then to -85 at -270 degrees and then back down to zero at the starting position.
 Yes.
 That is the problem with Euler angles.
 First of all, you are hitting a gimbal lock, that is why you can't reach 90 degree.
 See here: http://en.wikipedia.org/wiki/Gimbal_lock Second, when you say it goes back to zero (from -90, when it should go to -180), i am sure the roll changes from 180 or -180 to 0 and the pitch changes from 0 to 180 or -180, which means the yaw is correct!
 Test this: Search for the 0, 0, 0 position with the IMU Brick and the Brick Viewer, memorize the position.
 Then go to some other position you think the values are incorrect for, there write down the roll, pitch and yaw.
 Then go to the memorized position and then turn the Brick successively in the roll, pitch and yaw direction by the degrees you wrote down (in that order!
 Euler angles are not commutative).
 You will find that you can reach every position as expected, as long as you don't hit a gimbal lock.
 This gimbal lock concept is not easy to grasp, but there is mathematically no way around it if you use euler angles.
 Every IMU that gives out euler angles will have this problem.
 I can only recommend that you try to use quaternions and rotation matrices (which are not easy to understand either), there is no gimbal lock with those.
 3. If I keep it perfectly still the yaw value will vary by 1-2 degree at times.
 I've tried playing with the convergence values and it's not improved the situation - temperature is pretty stable.
 I haven't tried calibrating as yet but I'd have thought that as it's stationery then the values would be a lot more stable.
 I would try to get the values with a high frequency, with a callback (set the period to 2ms) and average over 50 or 100 values.
 This way the values will be a lot more stable.
-Quote Link to comment Share on other sites More sharing options...
+Zitieren

-borg Posted March 2, 2012 at 11:45 PM Share Posted March 2, 2012 at 11:45 PM So I checked out the brick viewer on my windows 7 PC and also on windows 7 via VMWare virtual machine on my mac.
+borg Geschrieben March 2, 2012 at 23:45 Geschrieben March 2, 2012 at 23:45 So I checked out the brick viewer on my windows 7 PC and also on windows 7 via VMWare virtual machine on my mac.
 On the PC the opengl version was 4.2.
 I updated the Nvidia driver to the latest 295.73 but it made no difference (and didn't update the opengl version).
 If I press save orientation it makes no difference.
 The image very occasionally appears for a fraction of a second.
 On the virtual machine version of windows 7 it's running opengl 2.1 and it's working perfectly on that.
 We found a lenovo netbook that has the same problem.
 So we are able to reproduce it now.
 However, i couldn't figure out what the problem is yet.
 While you're in a great problem solving frame of mind can you think of an easy way to do the save orientation (just on yaw) in python?
 I'd like the orientation to be set when I turn on the robot as the zero point.
 I can do it by basically using the get orientation and subtracting or adding it from the current reading to zero.
 I wondered whether there was a more system based way to do it so it thinks it's now calibrated to the new yaw position correctly?
 But don't see a function that does this specifically.
 Well, that is what quaternion multiplications are for: http://www.cprogramming.com/tutorial/3d/quaternions.html In the Brick Viewer, when you press "Save Orientation" i do: self.rel_x = x self.rel_y = y self.rel_z = z self.rel_w = w and whenever i get new quaternion values i do: # conjugate x = -x y = -y z = -z # multiply wn = w * self.rel_w - x * self.rel_x - y * self.rel_y - z * self.rel_z xn = w * self.rel_x + x * self.rel_w + y * self.rel_z - z * self.rel_y yn = w * self.rel_y - x * self.rel_z + y * self.rel_w + z * self.rel_x zn = w * self.rel_z + x * self.rel_y - y * self.rel_x + z * self.rel_w And i work with wn, xn, yn and zn from there on.
 I suppose you could do the same.
 On startup you should set the convergence to a high value (like 250) for 2 seconds or so, then the IMU has its position.
 On a robot you should then be able to go down to something like 5, since you aren't making huge accelerations.
 Then you should get the current quaternions and save them.
 And then you are ready to go .
 We don't have a "save orientation" function in the Brick API itself, since that would need 16 additional floating point multiplications per ms. I would have a hard time to squeeze them in.
 The microcontroller on the IMU Brick is practically running at its limit.
 On the PC side the multiplications don't matter at all, even if you use something like a Beagle Board or Raspberry PI.
-Quote Link to comment Share on other sites More sharing options...
+Zitieren

-batti Posted March 5, 2012 at 11:15 AM Share Posted March 5, 2012 at 11:15 AM Nice!
-Thanks for the feedback Quote Link to comment Share on other sites More sharing options...
+batti Geschrieben March 5, 2012 at 11:15 Geschrieben March 5, 2012 at 11:15 Nice!
+Thanks for the feedback Zitieren

 Recommended Posts